tus/tus-resumable-upload-protocol/protocol.md

 This concatenation request SHOULD happen when all of the corresponding partial uploads are finished.

-The Client may send final concatenation request while partial uploads are still in progress.
+The Client MAY send the concatenation request while the partial uploads are still in progress.
 This feature MUST be explicitly announced by the Server by adding `concatenation-unfinished` to the `Tus-Extension` header.